keikhcheung/keikhcheung.github.io/_posts/portfolio/2020-02-07-tintoretto.md

 </video>

 # Concept
 On Tintoretto2Go, we **hijacked advertisements** around the city of Cologne and Berlin by replacing them with first-class paintings. 💎 Hidden gems in these artworks were spotlit with **animated 3D modelling in AR**, letting the public relive the spectacles of the grand classic.
 What's more?
-We hid them all around the city and updated every week——it's the <mark>treasure hunt in neighbourhoods</mark> and in the streets! {% raw %}<span style="display: inline-block">🕵🏻‍♀️🕵🏽‍♂️</span>{% endraw %} No matter if you unlock all of them or not, it guides you to explore Wallraf-Richartz Museum's special exhibition 'Tintoretto——A Star was Born' in the end, and offers you a discount to the museum if you find them all!✨
+We hid them all around the city and updated every week—it's the <mark>treasure hunt in neighbourhoods</mark> and in the streets! {% raw %}<span style="display: inline-block">🕵🏻‍♀️🕵🏽‍♂️</span>{% endraw %} No matter if you unlock all of them or not, it guides you to explore Wallraf-Richartz Museum's special exhibition 'Tintoretto—A Star was Born' in the end, and offers you a discount to the museum if you find them all!✨

 ![Storyboard for Tintoretto2Go, narratives of Renaissance masterpiece](/images/portfolio/tintoretto-storyboard-2.jpg)